-- Pre-registration is still required to take the test at St. Thomas High School.
+Pre-registration is still required to take the test at St. Thomas High School.
 Please call the Admissions Office for a code to register.
 If not taking the ISEE at St. Thomas High School, please be sure to include St. Thomas High School as a score recipient.
 Our school code is #571055.

-The High School Placement Test (HSPT) will be offered Saturday, January 11, 2020 at 8:00 a.m. in Clay-Storey Hall.
+The High School Placement Test (HSPT) will be offered Saturday, January 9, 2021 at 8:00 a.m. in Clay-Storey Hall.
 If you are interested in taking the HSPT at St. Thomas High School on this date, please call the Admissions Office for a private code.

 Pre-registration is required for St. Thomas High School.
-Register here for the HSPT at St. Thomas High School.
+Please call the Admissions Office for a code to register.
 If not taking the HSPT at St. Thomas High School, please be sure to include St. Thomas High School as a score recipient.
 Our school code is #10.

-Registration closes completely on Wednesday, January 8, 2020.
+Registration closes completely on Wednesday, January 6, 2021.

-Tuition for the 2019-2020 school year is $19,180.
+Tuition for the 2020-2021 school year is $19,720.
 Tuition payments can be made annually, semi-annually or monthly.
 A non-refundable, tentative registration of $600 and a $500 non-refundable tuition deposit are due at the time of registration.
 All freshman will have an additional Camp Aquinas registration fee of $600.
-Tuition for the upcoming 2020-2021 year is officially set and announced in February, 2020.
+Tuition for the upcoming 2021-2022 year is officially set and announced in February, 2021.

 St. Thomas High School uses Smart Tuition to invoice tuition and fees.
 If you have any questions about SMART Tuition, please contact Smart Tuition at 888-868-8828.
 Other questions can be directed to Susan Krus in the St. Thomas High School Business Office at 713-864-6348.